dataronio/juvix/docs/source/frontend/desugar.md

 we only do so to have a simple example of how these work.
 All the other passes follow the same format and can be dissected by the same thought process.

-** Context
-:PROPERTIES:
-:CUSTOM_ID: Context
-:END:

-The context phase is an important phase, this is where we start to introduce the [[../core/context][context]] and our operations start to revolve around it.
-This is also where our pipeline starts to show some inadequacies with how we ingest data.
-But first we must talk about how we transform our list of S-expressions into a context

-*** Contextify
-:PROPERTIES:
-:CUSTOM_ID: Contextify
-:END:
-We call this phase `Contextify`, or `Contextualization`.
-The files we will first be investigating is split among many files, so we will link them before we write code rather than at the start.